 The price point is not as high as you might think.
 A standard adult single ticket is 5.000 ISK (36$), while children younger than 5 are free to join their parents.
 Children older than 5 pay only 1.800 ISK (13$), and students, senior citizens, and disabled persons pay 2.900 ISK (21$).

 Walk-in visitors are welcome.
-But to ensure guaranteed entrance, there is highly recommend making a reservation on their website.
-This is also recommended as sometimes there are discount codes and promotions available only on their website.
+But to ensure guaranteed entrance, there is highly recommended to make a reservation in advance.

 Agnes, The Van Escape